- a group of people related by blood or marriage.

 East Africa - Kenya and Tanzania

 As your children grow, you can be even more adventurous with your activities – teenage children love the chance to try out a safari by mokoro, a traditional dug-out canoe, or to experience the suspense of a night drive in private concessions.
 Tracking, with a expert guide, is also possible and a great activity for older children.
 Being older and more independent means you have more choice when selecting lodges and camps too – you might consider splitting the family up across two tents rather than all sharing one family tent or room for example.
-Both Ker & Downey Camps and Desert & Delta Camps offer family friendly units where you can be accommodated together if you like.
+Both Ker & Downey Camps and Desert & Delta Camps, among others, offer family friendly units where you can be accommodated together if you like.
 Victoria Falls makes an excellent extension to a safari in Botswana.

 Zambia in another good option for families seeking something a bit unusual.
 We have a selection of private safari houses for exclusive use.
 These are ideal for friends travelling together (two families) or an extended family group and they combine wonderfully with an extension to Victoria Falls with all its exciting excursions or to Lake Malawi for beach time and watersports.

-If you are travelling to Africa as a family, chances are, you will be restricted by school holiday dates.
+If you are travelling to Africa as a family, chances are, you will be restricted by school/college holiday dates.
 So, in order to find availability at the most suitable camps and lodges, we recommend booking well ahead of departure.
 Many of our preferred camps are very small and some may only have one family room or unit.
 Booking early also helps to secure best-value when it comes to international flights.

 An exciting family holiday combining Moremi and the Okavango staying at Desert & Delta camps